tifuun/raidoc/doc/pages/packaging.md

 # Packaging

 Packaging your components allows others to easily use them.

+> [ INFO ]
+>
+> Are you a TIFUUN collaborator?
+> Instead of creating your own package,
+> we recommend contributing to one of the two
+> existing packages instead.
+> Read more on the [TIFUUN collaborator welcome page](tifuun.md).
+>
+> If you're not a TIFUUN collaborator or if you have a good reason
+> to make your own package, read on.

 RAIMAD packages are just Python packages, so if you already know how to make Python packages, you have a good headstart.